 Since many of us are numbers people, it’s easy to develop a tunnel vision when you’re reporting financial stories to your managers.
 Numbers tell their own story and, when taken at face value, they tell a very neat story.
 However – context is equally as important.
 When financials are contextualized to management they add significant weight to the meaning of the numbers and thus guide and impact the decisions those financials determine.

 How to Overcome It: Remember, data is only half the internal reporting story – narrative can be automated and streamlined too.
 You don’t have to reinvent the wheel every month by updating the narrative.
-By using a solution like Certent Disclosure Management, your report narrative automatically updates as the numbers fluctuate, ensuring you’re always telling the most vivid, accurate story around company results.
+By using an internal reporting solution, your report narrative automatically updates as the numbers fluctuate, ensuring you’re always telling the most vivid, accurate story around company results.